-Venting: Many central vacuum systems are vented to the outside of your home, meaning there’s a greater chance the dirt, dust and allergens that you vacuum will be completely removed from your immediate living space.
+Venting: Many central vacuum systems, though not all, are vented to the outside of your home, meaning there’s a greater chance the dirt, dust and allergens that you vacuum will be completely removed from your immediate living space.
 The small particles that might make it past the canister are vented outside.
-While not all systems are vented outside, most manufacturers recommend external venting.

 Volume: With collection bins that hold 7-9 gallons, central vacuums have a larger capacity than many other types of vacuums.

 Ready access: Central vacuums include a number of attachments to allow you to quickly vacuum.
 Instead of retrieving your vacuum from the closet, you can just flip a switch.
 Like portable vacuums, central vacuums come with a number of attachments, including retractable hoses, dusting brushes, crevice tools and hardwood floor brushes.
 Standard hoses are 30 feet, with options for longer hoses up to 50 feet to allow you to reach everywhere dust settles.